Quantum interferometers: principles and applications: HOM interferometer

-The second example is four-photon interference using a "quitter", which is a four-port symmetric beam splitter \cite{Jones2020PRL, Tichy2011PRA}.
+The second example is four-photon interference using a ``quitter'', which is a four-port symmetric beam splitter \cite{Jones2020PRL, Tichy2011PRA}.
 Figure\,\ref{HOMmultiPhoton}(b1) presents the experimental setup for this four-photon interference.
 To generate the four photons, a pair of identical SPDC sources based on bulk potassium dihydrogen phosphate (KDP) crystals is used.
-The photons generated from these sources are then directed into a balanced four-port interferometer, called the "quitter", where they undergo interference.
-Figure\,\ref{HOMmultiPhoton}(b2-b5) depicts the interference patterns observed in the second example.
+The photons generated from these sources are then directed into a balanced four-port interferometer where they interfere.
+Figure\,\ref{HOMmultiPhoton}(b2-b5) depicts the interference patterns observed.
 In Fig.\,\ref{HOMmultiPhoton}(b2), the threefold coincidences are shown when different input states are sent to the quitter.
 Figure\,\ref{HOMmultiPhoton}(b3) represents the total fourfold coincidences obtained when the emissions from both sources are directed to the quitter.
 Figure\,\ref{HOMmultiPhoton}(b4) shows the four-fold coincidences of the output resulting from double emissions.
 Finally, Fig. \ref{HOMmultiPhoton}(b5) illustrates the background-subtracted fourfold coincidence $P_{1111}$.
 This experiment provides the first evidence of the interference of four pairwise distinguishable photons, which depends solely on a multiparticle phase.